gctools-outilsgc/aurora-website/src/docs/en/component/errors-and-validation.md

 </div>
 ```

-## Validated Errors
+## Validated Inputs

-Validated errors use the `.is-valid` class to show that the information provided in the input is valid.
+Vaalidated inputs use the `.is-valid` class to show that the information provided in the input is valid.

-Microcopy text that provides information to the user is styled using the `.invalid-feedback` class.
+Microcopy text that provides information to the user is styled using the `.valid-feedback` class.
 Use `.aria-describedby` to associate the microcopy with the valid input.

 <div class="form-group">
     <label for="exampleInputText2-html">Username</label>